The George Washington University Online Master of Health Administration (MHA@GW)

 Paying for MHA@GW

-The George Washington University charges $1,785 per credit for the online MHA@GW.
-Total tuition is $89,250, and immersion experiences may be extra.
+The George Washington University charges $1,825 per credit for the online MHA@GW.
+Total tuition is estimated at $91,250 plus fees.
+Immersion experiences may be extra.
 As tuition changes from year to year, online students should contact the admissions department of the Milken Institute School of Public Health for a customized cost estimate.

 GW offers financial aid in the form of partner organization benefits and merit-based scholarships.
 Students can also apply for federal grants and student loans, as well as private loans.
 Students are encouraged to seek outside resources for help paying for MHA@GW.
 In addition, some businesses offer tuition reimbursement programs for employees seeking an advanced degree.
 Students should speak with their employer about this possibility.